 Is it worth trying the thrive appoach?

-How do you thrive in isolation?
+How do you take the thrive approach to isolation?
 It might seem like an impossible task.
 But if any of the tips listed above help to improve your mood even slightly, or help you to combat feelings of loneliness, then I think it’s worth doing.